Frankincense: Uses

 In traditional Chinese medicine, frankincense (乳香 rǔ xiāng) along with myrrh (沒藥 mò yào) are considered to have anti-bacterial properties and blood-moving uses.
 It can be used topically or orally, also used in surgical and internal medicine of traditional Chinese medicine.
 It is used to relieve pain, remove blood stasis, promote blood circulation and treat deafness, stroke, locked jaw, and abnormalities in women's menstruation.

 Essential oil

 The essential oil of frankincense is produced by steam distillation of the tree resin.
 The oil's chemical components are 75% monoterpenes, sesquiterpenes, and ketones.
 Contrary to some commercial claims, steam distilled frankincense oils do not contain the insufficiently volatile boswellic acids (triterpenoids), although they may be present in solvent extractions.
 The chemistry of the essential oil is mainly monoterpenes and sesquiterpenes, such as alpha-pinene, Limonene, alpha-Thujene, and beta-Pinene with small amounts of diterpenoid components being the upper limit in terms of molecular weight.

-Essential oils can be diluted and applied to skin or the frangrance can be inhaled.
+Essential oils can be diluted and applied to skin or the fragrance can be inhaled.